 Step 2.
 Disable Root SSH Access.

-To disable that, open SSH configuration file using the commands below:
+To disable that, open the SSH configuration file using the commands below:

 Modify the line as follows: